Xandetds/machine-learning-introduction/notes.md

 ### KNN neighbors
 Is going to be used again, as used in chapter one, is the simplest ML algorithim, because building the model consists only of storing the training dataset

+Instead of considering only the closest neighbor, it is possible to consider a number "k" of neighbors, using for example: "(n_neighbors=3)
 ---

 ## Chapter 3